 Additionally, an Internet search will also reveal any news articles, press, or customer reviews associated with the dissolved company, which will give you a good idea about the reputation and notoriety of the business.

 On the flip side, if the dissolved company was a reputable business, this could be extremely beneficial for your company.
 It might attract the attention of potential consumers – and if you deliver excellent service and products to satisfy these customers, your business could flourish through positive association.

 Registering a dissolved company name

-Our company formation packages are available for companies limited by shares or guarantee and Limited Liability Partnerships.
-The registration process will be carried out online with no documents to sign, and your new business should be incorporated with Companies House within 3 hours and ready-to-trade immediately.
+Our company formation packages are available for companies limited by shares or guarantee and limited liability partnerships, with prices starting at £12.99 plus VAT.
+The registration process will be carried out online, with no documents to sign or post.
+Your new business should be incorporated at Companies House within 3 hours and your start trading immediately thereafter.